-Any electronic device such as, but not limited to, cellular phones, tablets, text messaging devices, and digital cameras must be used in accordance with school and district polices concerning these devices.
+Q. Use of Cellular Any electronic device such as, but not limited to, cellular phones, tablets, text Phone Pager / Wireless Communication Device: must be used in accordance with school and district polices concerning these devices.

 The use of any of these devises for malicious or criminal intent could move the discipline infraction to a Level III offense upon investigation of the infraction